Montauk Renewables, Inc. Annou - GuruFocus.com

-PITTSBURGH, March 23, 2023 (GLOBE NEWSWIRE) -- Montauk Renewables, Inc. ( MNTK) (the “Company”) announces its planned entrance into South Carolina with the development of a new landfill gas-to-RNG facility located in South Carolina (the “Project”).
+PITTSBURGH, March 28, 2023 (GLOBE NEWSWIRE) -- Montauk Renewables, Inc. ( MNTK) (the “Company”) today announced that on March 27, 2023 the Company’s Tier 2 application with the California Air Resource Board (CARB) was certified (the “Project”).

-The planned Project is expected to contribute approximately 900 MMBtu per day production capacity upon commissioning of the Project.
-The Project is expected to be completed mid-2024.
+The Company sought provisional certification of a Tier 2 pathway for biomethane (Bio-CNG) production at its Pico Energy facility in Idaho from anaerobic digestion of dairy manure.
+Pico Energy, LLC owns and operates the facility which upgrades biogas to biomethane.
+The biomethane is then injected into the pipeline onsite and supplied to CNG vehicles in California as bio-CNG.

-“Montauk is excited to announce its entrance into South Carolina and the development of our newest RNG site,” said Sean McClain, Montauk Renewables President and CEO.
-“This new project in South Carolina demonstrates the continued execution of Montauk’s diversified development growth strategy, as it continues to select and win projects in an increasingly dynamic industry.”
+The approved provisional Carbon Intensity Score (CI Score) is -260.56.
+This certified CI value will be used to report and generate Low Carbon Fuel Standards credits (LCFS Credits) for fuel quantities from the Pico Energy facility starting with the fourth quarter of 2022.

 About Montauk Renewables, Inc.